sumanjs/suman/examples/12-using-suman-with-babel.md

 because this adds a big layer of complexity, which makes debugging even harder and sets yourself up for some weird transpilation related problems, no doubt.

-Let's say that again - it's probably a bad idea to use Babel to transpile tests.
+Let's say that again - it's probably a bad idea to use Babel to transpile your tests.
 Here are our reasons:

-1. Babel slows down development of tests, because running an individual test through Babel takes a lot more time.
+1. Babel slows down development of tests, because running an individual test through Babel takes a lot more time, whether we transpile to a ```test-target``` directory first or use ```babel-register```, either way it's slower.
 2. If you need to transpile a Suman test file, you obviously can't just run it with the node executable, which is inconvenient at best.
-You will have to transpile it first, then run it with node, (again, if you wish to use plain node to execute a test, which makes debugging super easy).
+You will have to transpile it first, then run it with node.
+This makes debugging harder, and it will make it much harder to run test coverage with Istanbul or the like.
-3. Intriguingly, the ES7 async/await construct can be achieved directly via ES6 generators + Promises, so we recommend just using "plain-old" generator functions until ES7 is finalized and part of Node itself.*
+3. Intriguingly, the ES7 async/await construct can be achieved directly via ES6 generators + Promises,
+so we recommend just using "plain-old" generator functions until ES7 is finalized and part of Node itself.*
 4. Not all Babel features will make it into official ECMAScript versions, so there is some risk there.
 5. As library authors, maintaining Suman to be compatible with future versions of node (aka, Babel features), is difficult and we simply cannot guarantee smooth sailing, in the same way we can with current versions of Node.
 6. Let's face it, how many times have you accidentally edited the transpiled file instead of the src file, or tried to run the src file instead of the transpiled file?
 Yeah, me too.
-(Webstorm does have a nice feature to help prevent this, see "Webstorm: mark as excluded")
+(Webstorm does have a nice feature to help prevent this, see "Webstorm: mark as excluded").
+Babel-register solves this problem, but then there is very little transparency in your tests (because you can't easily see the actual source code), if you hit a bug or snafu.

 *Here is a description of how async/await can be achieved via generators: